Activities of the Usability and User Experience Community

 - How to conduct customer visits

-You can subscribe and unsubscribe from the list by submitting your details on
+You can subscribe to and unsubscribe from the list by submitting your details on

 the Usability SIG Mailman page.